Skip to main content Skip to secondary navigation

 Henry T. (Hank) Greely

 "I am a professor of law and a professor, by courtesy, of genetics.
 I specialize in legal and social implications of advances in the biosciences.
 I’ve written on genetics, human cloning, stem cell research, and neuroscience, as well as more general issues of the ethics of human subjects research and of human biological enhancement.
-I direct the Stanford Center for Law and the Biosciences and chairs the steering committee of Stanford's Center for Biomedical Ethics.
+I direct the Stanford Center for Law and the Biosciences and chair the steering committee of Stanford's Center for Biomedical Ethics.
 I received my B.A. in political science at Stanford (‘74) and my J.D. from Yale.
 I was a law clerk for Judge John Minor Wisdom on the United States Court of Appeals and for Justice Potter Stewart of the United States Supreme Court.
 After working during the Carter administration in the Defense and Energy Departments, I was in private law practice as a litigator in Los Angeles for four years.
 I joined the Law School faculty in 1985."